Transit and universal accessibility

-With more than 130 agency partners, Transit has been audited for WCAG complaince many times.
-We have extensive processes to test the app for any regressions as new features or bug fixes are made.
-On request, we are happy to share our WCAG accessibility reports.
+With over 180 agency partners, Transit adheres to the Web Content Accessibility Guidelines (WCAG), the technical standard for digital accessibility referenced by the ADA.
+We have extensive processes to test the app for any regressions as new features are launched or bug fixes are made.

-Transit goes beyond guidelines to ensure real-time departure information and trip planning is accessible to all users, with an intuitive, user-friendly design at its core.
+Beyond compliance, Transit ensures real-time departures and trip planning are accessible to all, with intuitive, inclusive design at its core.

 • Accessibility features